Available in Classic and VPC

 - When selecting a service, the types of action provided by that service are displayed.

-- The unit of action varies by service, so see the Managing permissions guide for each service for descriptions of each service’s action.
+- The unit of action varies by service, so see the managing permissions guide for each service for descriptions of each service's action.

-Select the action name to apply.
+- Select the action name to apply to the policy.

-Set Condition to apply to the policy.
+- Configure the Condition to apply to the policy.

-- Operator: a string condition that checks the "key:value" of the permission subject to check when checking permissions
+- Operator: A string condition that checks the "key:value" of the permission subject to check when checking permissions.

 - Check if the policy has been added to the application target list.